San Antonio Class Landing Platform Dock, United States of America

-San Antonio is one of the classes of vessels planned to receive the SSDS (ship self-defence system) mk2 being developed by Raytheon for the US Navy.
-SSDS will be an integration of all the ship's self-defence systems and will include a multifunction radar, advanced integrated electronic warfare system and infrared search and track system (IRST).
+San Antonio is one of the classes of vessels to receive the SSDS (ship self-defence system) mk2 developed by Raytheon for the US Navy.
+SSDS is an integration of all the ship's self-defence systems and includes multifunction radar, advanced integrated electronic warfare system and infrared search-and-track (IRST) system.

 The ship is equipped with a fibre-optic shipboard wide area network (SWAN) from Raytheon, which connects ship systems, sensors and combat systems to the ship's command consoles.

 In February 2004, Harris Corporation was awarded a contract to provide high-frequency (HF) radio broadband communications systems for the San Antonio Class.